apostolisem/wp-dashboard-and-functions/README.md

 ## Usage

-"The plugin is designed to work with the website 'yourwebsite.com' and its clients.
+The plugin is designed to work with the website 'yourwebsite.com' and its clients.
 Once uploaded to your website, it communicates with an API to identify the domain it is running on.
-This is a one-way communication—no data is sent to any external server."
+This is a one-way communication—no data is sent to any external server.

 In order to use it for your own needs, alter the following variables in "plugin-settings.php" with your own data, now you can use it for your own clients.